Charming neighborhoods and vibrant communities offer an assortment of fun things to do in the Williston area.

 Today, the James is an art and cultural center that offers rotating art exhibits and art classes as well as hosts the annual ArtFest every September.

-- Home of the Tetons: Williston State College, part of the North Dakota University System, offers 10 career and technical programs and six varsity sports programs – men's baseball, men's basketball, men's ice hockey, women's basketball, women's softball and women's volleyball.
-The campus includes a 250,000-square-foot recreation center.
+- Home of the Tetons: Williston State College, part of the North Dakota University System, offers 10 career and technical programs and six varsity sports programs — men’s baseball, basketball, and ice hockey; and women’s basketball, softball and volleyball.
+In addition, the campus includes a 250,000-square-foot recreation center.

-If you'd like to learn more about the Williston, ND area, check out the latest edition of Livability Williston, ND.
+If you’d like to learn more about the Williston area, check out the latest edition of Livability Williston, North Dakota.